ucsb-cs64/w20/_lab/lab03.md

 </ul>

 <p>
-  You may use any MIPS instructions or psuedoinstructions you want in order to implement these tasks.
+  You may use any MIPS core instructions or approved pseudoinstructions in order to implement these tasks.
-  However, you will be somewhat restricted on exams.
   You may want to read the <a href="{{'/lab/documentation/mips_instruction_policy.html' | relative_url }}">grading policies regarding MIPS assembly instructions</a> for more information.
 </p>